Buy - Sell Services

 Most, but not all, auctions houses serve a specific clientele.
 The larger the auction house, the more likely you will find a broad mix of vehicles at many price points, anywhere from $5K into the millions.
 Smaller houses generally have inventory under $200K.

 Entry fees also vary widely depending on the auction house size.
 Some auction companies permit both no reserve and reserve prices.
 Others all strictly no reserve or some form of hybrid depending on the reserve price set by the seller.

 Some sellers use auctions to unload unwanted inventory.
 The ability of a potential buyer who may not be a classic corvette expert to conduct thorough due diligence is limited at an auction, principally because you cannot perform a test drive, put the vehicle on a lift or speak with the seller in many cases.
 Sellers with something to hide will never be at the vehicle to answer questions.

-Through my corvette consulting service, I can educate you about auction house selection, commission structures, reserves, car placement, entry fees, house bids and what happens with an on-the-block no-sale.
+Through our corvette consulting service, we can educate you about auction house selection, commission structures, reserves, car placement, entry fees, house bids and what happens with an on-the-block no-sale.